xtellurian/xtellurian.github.io/source/about/index.md

 layout: about
 ---

-My name is Rian Finnegan, and I'm an electrical engineer, software developer, and technologist.
+My name is Rian Finnegan, and I'm a founder (Cherry YC W22), engineer, software developer, and technologist.

-As you can probably guess from my writing, I'm interested in other stuff too.
-I love talking to passionate and creative people, and always happy to chat, so get in touch!
+I care about people and how they interact with the world.
+I write mostly about web technology, but also on other topics as they interest me.